-- describes their interest in equity issues within learning analytics, and
+- describes their interest in equity issues within learning analytics, including related prior work and/or volunteer experience, and

-Applications will be reviewed and selected by the program’s Faculty Admissions Committee and the CSP will be granted in partnership with staff from UW Admissions and the Office of Student Financial Aid.
+Applications will be reviewed, a selection will be virtually interviewed, and then two will be selected by the program’s Faculty Admissions Committee.
+The CSP will be granted in partnership with staff from UW Admissions and the Office of Student Financial Aid.

 May 1: CSP applications due.
 Note: The full program application must also be submitted to The Graduate School by May 1 to be eligible

-August 2021: 50% of the funds will be awarded in for the fall semester
+August: 50% of the funds will be awarded for the fall semester

 All queries regarding eligibility, deadlines, Statement of Intent details, etc. should be directed to the Learning Analytics program director, Dr. Julia Rutledge: email@example.com